Go, Sports!

 Image: Kari Perrin

 We’ve cheered for our teams.
 We’ve stayed up way too late on Sundays.
 And for some of us, dedicated fandom has paid off.
-That’s right: I’m talking about Super Bowl LVII coming at us on Sunday, Feb.
-12. In a face-off between the Philadelphia Eagles and the Kansas City Chiefs, there can only be one winner.
+That’s right: We're talking about Super Bowl LVIII, coming at us on Sunday, Feb.
+11. In a face-off between the San Francisco 49ers and the Kansas City Chiefs, there can only be one winner.

 Food + Beer

-With five convenient locations around the Sarasota-Manatee area and a menu full of munchables, Food + Beer is an obvious choice.
+With five convenient locations around the region and a menu full of munchables, Food + Beer is an obvious choice.
 Tuck into a giant Bavarian pretzel or homestyle nuggets for finger food that won't distract you from the game.
-For Eagles fans, there's a Philly-style cheesesteak called "The Jawn" to give you a taste of home.

 Origin Craft Beer & Pizza Café

-Origin Pizza Café boasts several locations around the area for maximum access to football-friendly food.
-Pizzas with an assortment of creative toppings dominate the menu.
-But we're here for the wings.
+Origin Pizza Café boasts several outposts around the area for maximum access to football-friendly food.
+Pizzas with an assortment of creative toppings dominate the menu, but we're here for the wings.
 They are huge, well-seasoned and the juiciest in town.
 Don't forget the extra napkins.

 Reyna's Taqueria

-Hear me out: I want a big box of tacos while watching a football game.
-Tacos are a perfect football food, handheld, customizable, heartburn-inducing.
-At Reyna's, the tortillas are fresh-made and the salsa steals the show.
+Hear us out: We want a big box of tacos while watching a football game.
+Tacos are, in fact, a perfect football food: handheld, customizable and heartburn-inducing.
+At Reyna's, the tortillas are freshly made and the salsa steals the show.
 Throw in some street corn for good measure.

 3604 Webber St., Sarasota, (941) 927-4992, solorzanobros.com

-Not to be confused with other pizzerias of a similar name, at the Solorzano Bros on Webber Street, I like the centrello pizza (white pizza with onions, spinach, tomatoes and basil), but I would never tell you how to order your favorite pie.
+Not to be confused with other pizzerias of a similar name, at the Solorzano's on Webber Street, we like the "centrello" pizza (a white pizza with onions, spinach, tomatoes and basil), but we would never tell you how to order your favorite pie.

 Tsunami Sushi & Hibachi

-I know no one thinks of sushi when they think of football, but Tsunami's takeout game is on point.
+Sushi may not be the first thing that crosses your mind when you think of football, but Tsunami's takeout game is on point.
 Why not switch up your order this year?
-If sushi isn't your game, Tsunami has great appetizers like chicken tatsu-age (thin pieces of fried chicken served with spicy mayo) or gyoza.
+If sushi isn't calling your name, Tsunami has great appetizers like chicken tatsu-age (thin pieces of fried chicken served with spicy mayo) or gyoza.
+And for those living in Lakewood Ranch, Super Bowl Sunday presents a great opportunity to try out the restaurant's new State Road 70 location.

 Brick's Smoked Meats